nbonfire/python-sdk-samples/README.md

           -n NUM_FACES, --num_faces NUM_FACES
                         number of faces to identify in the frame

+          -o OUTPUT, --output OUTPUT
+                        enable this parameter to save the output video in a video file of your choice

+          -f FILE, --file FILE
+                        enable this parameter to save the output metrics in a csv file of your choice

           -c [CAMERA], --camera [CAMERA]
                         enable this parameter take input from the webcam and provide a camera id for the webcam

-        Note: if only data argument is supplied, the script defaults the run to a webcam and 1 face detection.
+        Note: if only data argument is supplied, the script defaults the run to a webcam and 1 face detection, with the output written to "output.csv" and "output.avi".
 If any other configuration is required, it can be done using optional arguments.